 As we already mentioned, many people have, year after year, been putting their trust into Keurig.
 If you, however, feel like you do want a bit more tweaking and picking of some coffee-making parameters, you’ll love Keurig’s 2.0 line.

 Coffee lovers who also love single-serve coffee makers can kind of sense what the improvements of the 2.0 Keurigs have to do with.
 In general, these are Keurig’s responses to what their customers had to say about the 1.0-liners.
 That said, the new Keurigs are coffee makers that have made a smart and gentle transition from the automatic and pre-set options on the Keurig 1.0 models, making a lot of settings adjustable.

-Pick a Keurig 2.0, and dive into its world of temperature control, strength adjustment, and have iced coffee with some of the 2.0 coffee makers.
+Pick a 2.0, and dive into its world of temperature control, strength adjustment, and have iced coffee with Keurig 2.0 coffee makers.
 If you feel like you want to skip coffee, you can choose the hot water function and make yourself a cup of tea for a change.
 And if you like to take personalization to the highest level, you can create a list of your favorite beverages and enjoy them.

 The models from the 2.0 line have kept the simplicity of the 1.0-liners.
 Their control panels are intuitive, and their designs make them an easy fit for in the kitchen.
 However, you do have more choices when it comes to the colors in which your coffee makers come, and their dimensions are also more diverse.